-For those hitting the road (and, of course, adhering to provincial pandemic travel rules), we’re looking back on our 2019 story that offers some great ideas for revving up your engines and heading out on a Great Canadian Road Trip.
+For those hitting the road (and, of course, adhering to provincial pandemic travel rules), here’s some inspiration for your next scenic drive.

 You don’t have to go halfway around the world to experience history, culture and natural beauty at its finest.
 Here, some top road trip ideas to inspire your planning.

 Go big, or go home.
 Spanning over 7800 kilometres from Victoria, British Columbia to St. John’s, Newfoundland, the world’s longest national highway is undoubtedly the ultimate Canadian road trip.
 Some say you haven’t experienced Canada until you’ve driven through the prairies and seen the contrasts of both coasts.
 You’ll find many of Canada’s must-see experiences along the way, including the Bay of Fundy, the historic villages along Quebec’s Route 132, and our nation’s capital, Ottawa — just to name a few!